uw-it-aca/django-vue/README.md

         $ git add .
         $ git push

-## Development
+## Development (using Docker)

-Docker/Docker Compose is used to containerize your local build environment and deploy it to a local container so you can view your application.
-Docker is configured to build an empty 'project' and copy the settings files located in the 'docker' directory.
+Docker/Docker Compose is used to containerize your local build environment and deploy it to an 'app' container which is exposed to your localhost so you can view your application.
+Docker Compose creates a 'devtools' container - which is used for local development.
+Changes made locally are automatically syncd to the 'app' container

         $ docker-compose up

 In the case that changes are made to the Dockerfile or docker-compose.yml file, you will need to rebuild the image.
-In this case, 'app' is the name of the Docker image for the Django project.

         $ docker-compose up --build

 View your application

         Demo: http://localhost:8000/

-## Node (local for now)

-Install the node dependencies on your local machine (for now).
-This will create a local 'node_modules' directory.

-         $ npm install

-Start the webpack "watch mode".
-This will leave the webpack compiler running and compile bundles automatically when changes are made to the source files.
-You'll need to restart this command if you make changes to the webpack config.

-         $ ./node_modules/.bin/webpack --config webpack.config.js --watch